Koszul duality patterns in Floer theory

 \begin{remark} A relation between Ginzburg's construction of CY3 DG-algebras associated with quivers (with potentials) and Fukaya categories of certain quasi-projective 3-folds also appears in the work of Smith \cite{smith}. \end{remark}

 \begin{remark} Recall that $LCA^*(\Lambda_\Gamma)$ is associated to the Legendrian attaching spheres $\Lambda_v$ of Weinstein 2-handles.
 Stated results of \cite{BEE} provide a dual picture given in terms of the wrapped Floer cohomology of the cocores $L_v$ of these handles induced by cobordism maps associated to the handle attachments.
-Namely, there is a grading preserving quasi-isomorphism of $A_\infty$-algebras: A rigorous justification of the equivalence of these two dual pictures uses the relationship between the Symplectic Field Theory and Hamiltonian approaches to holomorphic curve invariants, which is, unfortunately, not fully established at this time.
-We now give a sketch of a proof of the above statement, but we must emphasize that we do not make use of this correspondence anywhere in our computations.
-Rather, this appealing geometric picture serves us as a guide to find the correct algebraic statement to be proven rigorously.
+Namely, there is a grading preserving quasi-isomorphism of $A_\infty$-algebras: A rigorous justification of the equivalence of these two dual pictures is not fully established at this time.
+However, a detailed sketch of proof based on the results of \cite{BEE} has recently appeared in \cite[Thm.
+2]{EL}.
+We must emphasize that we do not make use of this correspondence anywhere in our computations.
+Rather, this appealing geometric picture serves us as a guide to find the correct algebraic statement to be proven rigorously. \end{remark}

-First, \cite[Thm.
-5.8 and Rem.
-5.9]{BEE} gives an $A_\infty$-quasi-isomorphism of $LCA^*(\Lambda_\Gamma)$ with the linearized contact cohomology of the Legendrian link $ \bigcup_v \partial L_v \subset Y_\Gamma = \partial X_\Gamma$ where the linearization is induced by the filling by the Lagrangians $L_v$.
-The isomorphism between linearized contact cohomology and the wrapped Floer cohomology at the level of cohomology is sketched in \cite[Thm.
-7.2]{EkHoKa} by constructing a geometrically induced map coming from solutions to a perturbed holomorphic curve equation along a strip where the perturbation interpolates between perturbations schemes used in Symplectic Field Theory and the Hamiltonian approaches in analogy with \cite{BO}.
-The fact that this can be upgraded to an $A_\infty$-quasi-isomorphism goes along the same lines where one has to consider domains which have multiple boundary punctures.
-Finally, we have arranged the grading structures so that complexes on both sides are trivial in positive degrees and the shortest Reeb chords lie in degree 0 (see Lem.~(\ref{nonpositive})).
-This pins down the freedom in the choice of grading structures.